firebase/functions-samples/email-confirmation/README.md

 See file [functions/index.js](functions/index.js) for the email sending code.

-Sending emails is performed using [nodemailer](https://www.npmjs.com/package/bad-words) a node based Email client with comprehensive EMail server setup.
-In this sample we're showing how to send email through SMTP using a Gmail account.
-Be aware that Gmail has an [email sending quota]().
-If you are planning on sending a large number of emails you should use a professional email sending platform such as Sendgrid
+Sending emails is performed using [nodemailer](https://www.npmjs.com/package/nodemailer) a node based Email client with comprehensive EMail server setup.
+For simplicity, in this sample we're showing how to send email through SMTP using a Gmail account.
+Be aware that Gmail has an [email sending quota](https://support.google.com/mail/answer/22839).
+If you are planning on sending a large number of emails you should use a professional email sending platform such as [Sendgrid](https://console.cloud.google.com/launcher/details/sendgrid-app/sendgrid-email), [Mailjet](https://www.mailjet.com/google) or [Mailgun](http://www.mailgun.com/google).

 The dependencies are listed in [functions/package.json](functions/package.json).